minibolt-guide/minibolt/guide/system/remote-access.md

   ```

 * If the `ping` command fails or does not return anything, you need to manually look for your PC.
-  This is a common challenge: just follow the official Raspberry Pi guidance on [how to find your IP Address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md){:target="_blank"}.

-* You should now be able to reach your Pi, either with the hostname `minibolt.local` or an IP address like `192.168.0.20`.
+* You should now be able to reach your PC, either with the hostname `minibolt.local` or an IP address like `192.168.0.20`.

 ## Access with Secure Shell